-Generally speaking, a bidsmap contains a collection of key-value dictionaries that define how different source data runs (e.g. a T1w- or a T2w-scan) should map onto BIDS filenames.
-As illustrated in the figure below (but see also the screenshot of the edit window), a run-item consists of provenance, attributes and bids key-value dictionaries:
+Generally speaking, a bidsmap is a collection of run-items that define how different source data runs (e.g. a T1w- or a T2w-scan) should map onto BIDS filenames.
+As illustrated in the figure below (but see also the screenshot of the edit window), a run-item consists of provenance, attributes, filesystem and bids key-value dictionaries:

-- The provenance item contains the pathname of a source data sample that is representative for this run. - The attributes dictionary contains keys and values that are properties of the source data and that are (pre-) selected to uniquely identify a run item.
-A source data sample is positively identified only if all specified (non-empty) values match. - The bids dictionary contains key-value pairs that are used to construct the associated BIDS output filename.
+- The provenance item contains the pathname of a source data sample that is representative for the run-item. - The attributes dictionary contains keys and values that are properties of the source data itself that can identify a run-item. - The filesystem dictionary contains keys and values that are properties of the file system that can identify a run-item.

+The bids dictionary contains key-value pairs that are used to construct the associated BIDS output filename of a run-item.